intra2net/avocado-i2n/README.md

 Cartesian graph data structure for anyone that want to have fun with forward and backward DFS, the symmetrical pruning, and the reversing traversal path.

-### Offline and online states, durable and ephemeral tests
+### Offline and on states, durable and ephemeral tests
 The basic way to implement virtual machine states is LVM.
 However, since LVM requires the image to be inactive while reverting to the snapshot, this will introduce at least shutdown-boot performance penalty between each two tests.
 Actually, "live revert" is part of the future plans of LVM but right now its extra steps while switching test nodes might be even slower.
-Therefore, there is another type of states simply called here "online states" leaving the LVM an implementation of offline states.
-The online states implementation lies in the QCOW2 image format and more specifically the QEMU-Monitor ability to take full and automatic virtual machine snapshots which will avoid these two steps - just freeze the vm state and eventually come back to it for another test that requires it.
-The QCOW2 format allows QEMU to take live snapshots of both the virtual machine and its image without a danger of saving image and ramdisk snapshots that are out of sync which is the case with another implementation of online states (still available as the "ramfile" state type).
+Therefore, there is another type of states simply called here "on states" leaving the LVM an implementation of off states.
+The on states implementation lies in the QCOW2 image format and more specifically the QEMU-Monitor ability to take full and automatic virtual machine snapshots which will avoid these two steps - just freeze the vm state and eventually come back to it for another test that requires it.
+The QCOW2 format allows QEMU to take live snapshots of both the virtual machine and its image without a danger of saving image and ramdisk snapshots that are out of sync which is the case with another implementation of on states (still available as the "ramfile" state type).
 During a run with an automated vm state setup, a special dependency scan test checks for state availability once and uses this information for further decisions on test scheduling, order, and skipping.

-Each online state is based on an offline state.
-The tests that produce online from offline states are thus ephemeral as changing the offline state would remove all online states and the test has to be repeated.
-Online states are however reusable within an offline state transition and as many branches of online states transitions can span multiple tests without touching the offline state.
+Each on state is based on an off state.
+The tests that produce on from off states are thus ephemeral as changing the off state would remove all on states and the test has to be repeated.
+Online states are however reusable within an off state transition and as many branches of on states transitions can span multiple tests without touching the off state.
 This is important in the test management as ephemeral tests provide states that can only be reused with protective scheduling.